Jump to section

 A list of the topics that are material to key stakeholders and the company, how the topics were identified and how the stakeholders were engaged.

-In 2017, the Group identified 6 material issues for achieving sustainable growth with society.
-By constantly clarifying the relationship between our strategy and business with the material issues, we have been conducting sustainability management with the awareness thatour business activities will contribute to solving social issues.
+In 2017, we identified Material Issues for achieving sustainable growth with society.
+By constantly clarifying the relationship between our strategy and business with the Material Issues, we have been conducting sustainability management with the awareness that our business activities will contribute to solving social issues.

-In 2020, to further enhance the sustainability management and clarify our role in realizing a sustainable society, we have identified 6 key social issues that we address through our business and corporate activities.
-The 6 key social issues are: “Mitigation of climate change”, “Circular economy”, “Respect for human rights”, “Development of local society and economy”, “Improvement of living standard” and “Quality education”.
+In 2020, to further enhance the sustainability management and clarify our role in realizing a sustainable society, we have identified six Key Social Issues that we address through our business and corporate activities.
+The six Key Social Issues are: “Mitigation of climate change,” “Circular economy,” “Respect for human rights,” “Development of local society and economy,” “Improvement of living standard” and “Quality education”.
 In addition, we have set long-term goals for each issue and medium-term goals that indicate more specific initiative.

-For more information on the progress towards each goals, please see here.
+For more information on the progress towards the each goals, please see here.

-When identifying the 6 key social issues, we launched an internal project team, which first created a long list of global socialissues based on the UN Sustainable Development Goals.
+When identifying the six Key Social Issues, we launched an internal project team, which first created a long list of global socialissues based on the UN Sustainable Development Goals.
 Also, considering the characteristics of our business activities as an integrated general trading company, the project team came up with hypotheses related to important issues deeply involving the Group and picked out several issues from the long list.
-At the same time, they conducted surveys and interviews with the general managers of each business unit and division concerning opportunities and risks related to social issues within the strategies and business activities of each organization based on the long list.
-They then analyzed the relationship of our businesses to each issue.
-Finally, after comparing their hypotheses with thesurvey results and organizing them into categories, the team identified 6 key social issues.
-The key social issues and long-term goals were decidedin June 2020 after resolutions by the Management Council and the Board of Directors.
-We also decided on medium-term goals in May 2021.
+At the same time, they conducted surveys and interviews with the general managers of each business unit and division concerning opportunities and risks related to the social issues within the strategies and business activities of each organization based on the long list.
+They then analyzed the relationship of our businesses to the each issue.
+Finally, after comparing their hypotheses with the survey results and organizing them into categories, the team identified the six Key Social Issues.
+The Key Social Issues and the long-term goals were decided in June 2020 after resolutions by the Management Council and the Board of Directors.
+We also decided on the medium-term goals in May 2021.
 In this series of processes, opinions were exchanged with experts on the environment and human rights, institutional investors, international organizations, and others to verify that the expectations of our various stakeholders have been properly reflected.

 Ethical Behaviour Anti-corruption